jbush001/NyuziProcessor/tests/compiler/README.md

 'CHECK:'.
 This is similar to how DejaGnu or llvm-lit works (although much simpler).
 Although this is ostensibly a compiler test, it also exercises the emulator or hardware model.
 I've tried to grab snippets of code from a variety of open source projects to get good coverage of different coding idioms and styles.
+These tests are all necessarily single threaded.

 This can be run as follows: